automenta/hypernars2/1_Architecture.md

 -   **System Parameter Tuning**: Set specific thresholds, default `Budget` values, etc.

 ### 8.2.
 Example Configuration
 An example configuration file (`minimalist-reasoner.metta`) shows how to define a simple reasoner.
 It uses the formal `define-configuration` schema to make the parameters self-describing.
-The full, authoritative definition for these schemas can be found in the [**Data Model**](./2_Data_Model.md) document.
+The full, authoritative definition for these schemas can be found in [`spec/01_schemas.metta`](./spec/01_schemas.metta).
 ---

 The primary reasoning process is conceptually sequential.
 However, the architecture is compatible with advanced concurrency models like the **Actor Model** for high-performance implementations.
 In such a model, each `Concept` could be a lightweight, parallel actor, allowing for massive parallelism while maintaining logical integrity.
 This specification does not mandate a specific concurrency model.